2024 — ONGOING

 A tale of an endangered marine plant that thrives where shallow water meets the sun, interwoven WITH stories of women that bloom in gender-biased soil, CASTING light on neglected aspects of biodiversity loss.

-The UN estimates 70% of the underwater meadows of vital seagrass species Posidonia oceanica to disappear by 2050, an alarming decline rate stemming from the merging pressures of climate change and human activity in coastal areas.
-This plant unique to the Mediterranean Sea provides a habitat for over 300 marine species risking to vanish alongside it.
+According to the European Commission, an estimated 7% of the underwater meadows of vital seagrass species Posidonia oceanica disappears each year (source), an alarming decline rate stemming from the merging pressures of climate change and human activity in coastal areasThis plant unique to the Mediterranean Sea provides a habitat for over 300 marine species risking to vanish alongside it.

 project supported by the Leica Camera USA x Women Photograph 2024 grant